giancarlo-david/hello-world/README.md

 I started this GitHub account to host my code as I am tired of carrying my flash drive around Currently I believe my strongest language to be C++.
-I learned Python over the spring of 2019 using my friend's homework assignments for a python class CurrentlY I am learning C#
+I learned Python over the spring of 2019 using my friend's homework assignments for a python class Currentltly I am learning C#